semji/reputationvip.github.io/_posts/2015-11-16-behat-to-the-fixture.md

 ## Fixtures in Gherkin language

-I propose here a third way, based on Gherkin language and interpreted by behat :
+Here, I am offering you a third way, based on Gherkin language and interpreted by Behat:

 {% highlight gherkin %}
 Feature: Load data.

     Scenario: fixture 1
-        Given authors :
+        Given authors:
             | name       |
             | JK Rowling |
             | Dan Brown  |
-        Given books :
+        Given books:
             | title            | author     |
             | Lord of the ring | JK Rowling |
             | Da Vinci Code    | Dan Brown  |

 {% endhighlight %}

-Gherkin language is more readable than yml format.
-Even if you are not a developer, you can write it.
+Gherkin language is more condensed and less verbose than yml format, whiwh makes it more readable.
+So, even if you are not a developer, you can write it.

 ## Translate Gherkin language to data

-If you are already using behat on your project, "Given" steps should already have been defined in one of your Context.
+If you already use Behat on your project, "Given" steps should already have been defined in one of your Context.
-Example of steps corresponding to fixtures above :
+Example of steps corresponding to fixtures above:

 {% highlight php startinline=true %}
 /**
- * @Given authors :
+ * @Given authors:
  */
 public function givenAuthors(TableNode $tableAuthors) {